Easy Bible Quiz and Questions with Answers.

 Matthew 26:69-75

-Jesus mother was a young Jewish girl from Nazareth.
+Jesus' mother was Mary, a virgin and a very devoted and young Jewish girl from Nazareth.

-She was a virgin and engaged to Joseph.
+Her name was Mary, and she was engaged to Joseph.

-The Islamic Koran mentions Mary as the mother of Jesus.
+The Islamic Quran, as well as the Bible, states that Mary was the mother of Jesus.

-The Islamic faith elevates Mary to the highest position among women.
+The Islamic faith and the Catholic Church elevate Mary to the highest position among women.

 The story of Mary.

-40. What does the Bible say about how to get to heaven?
+What does the Bible say about how to ascend to heaven?

 It's all about that one man, Jesus.